Weird Woman

 Weird Woman is a 1944 noir-mystery horror film, and the second installment in The Inner Sanctum Mysteries anthological film series, which was based on the popular radio series of the same name.
-Directed by Reginald Le Borg and starring Lon Chaney Jr., Anne Gwynne, and Evelyn Ankers.
+Directed by Reginald LeBorg and starring Lon Chaney Jr., Anne Gwynne, and Evelyn Ankers.
 The movie is one of several films based on the novel Conjure Wife by Fritz Leiber.
 Co-star Evelyn Ankers had previously worked with Chaney in Ghost of Frankenstein, where Chaney played the Frankenstein monster, and The Wolf Man, where Chaney played the title role.

 Plot

 Professor Norman Reed falls in love with and marries a woman named Paula during their vacation in the South Seas.
 Upon returning to his hometown, she is met with a cool reception by much of the community, particularly Ilona, who had believed Reed was destined for her.
 Bizarre incidents begin to occur, including the death of a colleague, which further alienates Paula, especially given her beliefs in voodoo and other supernatural phenomena.
 Reed must work diligently to prove Paula's innocence and uncover the true perpetrator behind these strange events.